Rheumatoid arthritis: Disease-modifying agents

 Biological agents should generally be used only if methotrexate and other conventional agents are not effective after a trial of three months.
 They are associated with a higher rate of serious infections as compared to other DMARDs.
 Biological DMARD agents used to treat rheumatoid arthritis include: tumor necrosis factor alpha inhibitors (TNF inhibitors) such as infliximab; interleukin 1 blockers such as anakinra, monoclonal antibodies against B cells such as rituximab, interleukin 6 blockers such as tocilizumab, and T cell co-stimulation blockers such as abatacept.
 They are often used in combination with either methotrexate or leflunomide.
 Biologic monotherapy or tofacitinib with methotrexate may improve ACR50, RA remission rates and function.
 Abatacept should not be used at the same time as other biologics.
 In those who are well controlled (low disease activity) on TNF inhibitors, decreasing the dose does not appear to affect overall function.
 Discontinuation of TNF inhibitors (as opposed to gradually lowering the dose) by people with low disease activity may lead to increased disease activity and may affect remission, damage that is visible on an x-ray, and a person's function.
 People should be screened for latent tuberculosis before starting any TNF inhibitor therapy to avoid reactivation of tuberculosis.

-TNF inhibitors and methotrexate appear to have similar effectiveness when used alone and better results are obtained when used together.
+TNF inhibitors and methotrexate appear to have similar effectiveness when used alone, and better results are obtained when used together.
 Golimumab is effective when used with methotraxate.
-TNF inhibitors may have equivalent effectiveness with etanercept appearing to be the safest.
-Injecting etanercept, in addition to methotrexate twice a week may improve ACR50 and decrease radiographic progression for up to 3 years.
+TNF inhibitors may have equivalent effectiveness, with etanercept appearing to be the safest.
+Injecting etanercept, in addition to methotrexate twice a week, may improve ACR50 and decrease radiographic progression for up to 3 years.
 Abatacept appears effective for RA with 20% more people improving with treatment than without but long term safety studies are yet unavailable.
 Adalimumab slows the time for the radiographic progression when used for 52 weeks.
 However, there is a lack of evidence to distinguish between the biologics available for RA.
-Issues with the biologics include their high cost and association with infections including tuberculosis.
+Issues with the biologics include their high cost and association with infections, including tuberculosis.
 Use of biological agents may reduce fatigue.
 The mechanism of how biologics reduce fatigue is unclear.

-Gold (sodium aurothiomalate) and cyclosporin
+Gold and cyclosporin

-Sodium aurothiomalate (gold) and cyclosporin are less commonly used due to more common adverse effects.
-However, cyclosporin was found to be effective in the progressive RA when used up to one year.
+Sodium aurothiomalate, auranofin, and cyclosporin are less commonly used due to more common adverse effects.
+However, cyclosporin was found to be effective in progressive RA when used up to one year.

+Hydrogen Therapy

+Patients with RA given H2-water hydrogen therapy for four weeks showed significant improvement of symptoms.